Discernment

 Not Recommended

-“…in the foreword Jen wrote, ‘a paraphrase, such as the NLT or The Message, can be useful but should be regarded as a commentary rather than a translation.’
-However, aside from that, I have found no other problems with the book at all.
+โ€œโ€ฆin the foreword Jen wrote, โ€˜a paraphrase, such as the NLT or The Message, can be useful but should be regarded as a commentary rather than a translation.โ€™ However, aside from that, I have found no other problems with the book at all.
 It is an eight week long study of 1 Peter based on the method of Bible study that she writes about in Women of the Word.
 My favorite thing about this study is that it causes us to focus on what the text is telling us about God.
 I love how Jen Wilkin is teaching women to study the Bible properly.
 I wish she would be more discerning about who and what she endorses though.
-There are so few women who bring us solid teaching and discernment.”
+There are so few women who bring us solid teaching and discernment.โ€

 “We need [women’s] visible leadership.
 How visible?
 As visible as your church’s complementarianism allows.”

 (This is also the teaching session in which Jen made her infamous remarks about menstruation helping women to understand the gospel differently from men, which is not only a private and potentially uncomfortable subject to address in public – especially for an audience of men – it’s a patently ridiculous teaching.
 Menstruation teaches us nothing about the gospel.
 The two subjects are completely unrelated.
-Also, aside from Jen, I’ve never heard a single woman say her period helped her understand the shedding of Christ’s blood better.)
+Also, aside from Jen, I’ve never heard a single woman say her period helped her better understand the shedding of Christ’s blood.)

-In another instance of preaching to a co-ed audience, Jen was one of the featured speakers at The Gospel Coalition’s 2021 Conference.
-TGC, as many have noted, seems to be on a woke / social justice trajectory.
+In another instance of preaching to a co-ed audience, Jen has been featured as a speaker multiple times at The Gospel Coalition’s national conference* at least as far back as 2017.
+(In the opening seconds of this 2017 TGC conference session, Why Itโ€™s Good that God Is Different from Us, Jen acknowledges and welcomes the men in her audience.)
+TGC, as many have noted, has been on a woke / social justice trajectory for years.
 Jen has been featured on TGC’s site numerous times.

 Again, one of the reasons it’s especially problematic for Jen to be teaching men, or to even to seem to be teaching men, is that she openly and unashamedly wears the label of complementarian.
-Boldly proclaiming complementarianism while actually or apparently teaching men muddies the waters and confuses the women who follow her as to what the Bible truly teaches about the role of women in the church.
+Boldly proclaiming complementarianism while teaching men muddies the waters and confuses the women who follow her as to what the Bible truly teaches about the role of women in the church.
 Are there times when it is technically not a violation of Scripture for a woman to speak with men in the audience?
 Yes (see #7 here).
 But weigh the impact Jen has on the church by speaking to men against the counter-evangelicultural impact someone of her stature could have by flagrantly refusing to teach men.
 Which would cause more people to sit up and take notice, set a better example for Christian women, and have a more biblical influence on the church?

 Another concern about Jen is that she seems to be increasingly associating and appearing with false or problematic teachers.

 In 2013, Jen wrote a blog post entitled, The Next Beth Moore in which she spoke glowingly of Beth Moore, her teaching, and one of her books.
-She has also had several friendly and/or affirming interactions with Beth on Twitter, and has pointed women to Beth’s writing.
-Jen has appeared on the IF: Gathering podcast with Jennie Allen (to discuss and promote Women of the Word), and has written a devotional for Lysa TerKeurst’s Proverbs 31 blog.
+She has also had several friendly and/or affirming interactions with Beth on X, and has pointed women to Beth’s writing.
+Jen has appeared on the IF: Gathering podcast with Jennie Allen (to discuss and promote Women of the Word), and has written a devotional for Lysa TerKeurstโ€™s Proverbs 31 blog.

 During LifeWay’s 2018 Abundance conferences, Jen appeared alongside Lisa Harper, Raechel Myers, Amanda Bible Williams, Christine Caine, Jennie Allen, Kelly Minter, Whitney Capps (of Lysa TerKeurst’s Proverbs 31 Ministries), and others.

-In August 2020, Jen is scheduled to appear at LifeWay Women Live with Beth Moore, Priscilla Shirer, Jackie Hill Perry, Kelly Minter, Angie Smith, and Jennifer Rothschild.
+In August 2020, Jen appeared at LifeWay Women Live with Beth Moore, Priscilla Shirer, Jackie Hill Perry, Kelly Minter, Angie Smith, Jennifer Rothschild and Kristi McLelland.

 LifeWay Women Live 2020 Speakers

-And in March 2021, when Beth Moore cut ties with the Southern Baptist Convention, Jen offered this glowing farewell…
+In March 2021, when Beth Moore cut ties with the Southern Baptist Convention, Jen offered this glowing farewell…

 In a strange irony, in the midst of unbiblically partnering with these false teachers, in her session, The Gospel and The Future of Bible-Centered Discipleship at the 2018 Southern Baptist Convention Pre-Conference (also to a co-ed audience), Jen teaches the following…